-While in focus mode, a Power BI consumer can interact with any filters that were applied when this visual was created.
-In Power BI service, you can use focus mode on a dashboard tile or report visual.
+While in focus mode, a Power BI business user can interact with any filters that were applied when this visual was created.
+In the Power BI service, you can use focus mode on a dashboard tile or report visual.

 Working in full screen mode

-Use the Back button to navigate to the previous page in your browser.
+Select the Back, Go back, or Back to report button to navigate to the previous page in your browser.
 If the previous page was a Power BI page, it too will display in full screen mode.
 Full screen mode will persist until you exit out.

-Use the Fit to screen button to display your dashboard at the largest size possible without resorting to scrollbars.
+Use the Fit to page button to display your dashboard at the largest size possible without resorting to scrollbars.

 Sometimes you don't care about scrollbars, but want the dashboard to fill the entire width of the available space.
 Select the Fit to width button.